4strid/mouse-control.autohotkey/README.md

 # vim\_mouse\_2.ahk
 AutoHotkey script with Vim bindings for controlling the mouse with the keyboard

+## This README is very much out of date.
+Until I have time to fix it, just look at the BINDINGS section of the script

 ## Modes
 Like Vim, vim\_mouse has Modes of input, with "Insert Mode" acting like a regular keyboard and "Normal Mode" intercepting keys to move the mouse instead.